duarteguilherme/autobounds/README.md

 # AUTOBOUND

-This python package implement the AUTOBOUND algorithm for causal bounds, described in Duarte, Filkenstein, Knox, Mummolo, Shpitser.
+This python package implement the AUTOBOUND algorithm for causal bounds, described in Duarte, Finkenstein, Knox, Mummolo, Shpitser.

 To install: